RockefellerArchiveCenter/bits_and_bytes/_posts/2014-07-09-what-data-can-do-for-you-and-us.md

 ## Content

 In addition, we gather statistics related to the content on DIMES, including general information on how long people stay on our site and how many pages they view during a visit.
-Although one might assume that it would be better for users to spend longer amounts of time on our site, that’s not necessarily true for DIMES, since the purpose of the site is to provide information regarding collections to users as quickly as possible.
+Although one might assume that it would be better for users to spend longer amounts of time on our site, that's not necessarily true for DIMES, since the purpose of the site is to provide information regarding collections to users as quickly as possible.
 A shorter visit time might indicate that a user was able to quickly find the information they need, while a long visit with lots of page views might indicate a frustrated user unable to find the information they need.
 Here's what the average number of pages per session (analytics-speak for a website visit) and duration of session for the past year look like:

 ![pages-and-visit-duration](/wp-content/uploads/2014/07/pages-and-visit-duration.png)

 Information about which pages are accessed most often, including which finding aids are most viewed, can help us decide which collections we want to improve description for, as well as what collections are likely to be most requested in the reading room.

 We also collect data on the last page a user looks at before leaving the site, referred to in web analytics jargon as an exit page.
-This can help us understand what drives users to leave our site: if they’re leaving from a search results page, they might be overwhelmed by the volume of search results; if they leave from a Bookbag page, they likely successfully sent themselves an email of materials they want to view.
+This can help us understand what drives users to leave our site: if they're leaving from a search results page, they might be overwhelmed by the volume of search results; if they leave from a Bookbag page, they likely successfully sent themselves an email of materials they want to view.

 ## Events

 Another category of information we gather through web analytics are specific user interactions with DIMES, for example clicking on a button or selecting an option in a menu.
 Tracking these events gives us some very important insights into the ways users interact with specific functionality, helps us assess the success of newly implemented features and exposes gaps or flaws in system functionality.

-For example, we tracked the number of clicks on the “Find similar items” feature that used to be part of the search results.
+For example, we tracked the number of clicks on the "Find similar items" feature that used to be part of the search results.
 We discovered that, while there were a number of clicks on the initial link to show these similar results, there were almost no clicks on any of the links to similar results.
 This told us that this feature was not very helpful to users, so we removed it.

 Similarly, tracking clicks on links to digital objects tells us both how often our users are looking at those objects, but also in what context (search results or container list) our users are clicking on those links.

 Perhaps some of the most valuable information provided by event tracking is a window into how users search using DIMES.
 Not only can we track numbers of different kinds of searches (a simple keyword search, an advanced keyword search, or a browse) but we can also tell from which page that search took place.
-In case you’re wondering, most of our non-staff users do simple keyword searches, and the overwhelming majority of those searches are done from a search results page rather than the home page.
+In case you're wondering, most of our non-staff users do simple keyword searches, and the overwhelming majority of those searches are done from a search results page rather than the home page.
 This data also tells us which sets of facet terms users are clicking on most often, which helps us think about the order in which they should appear.

 ## Search Terms